 Dear 16 Year old Me - This powerful video from DCMF Canada has real people tell their skin cancer stories.

 Harvard School of Public Health: Disease Risk Index - Here, you can find out your risk of developing five of the most important diseases in the United States and get personalized tips for preventing them.

 MedlinePlus Interactive Health Tutorials - These interactive videos are from the Patient Education Institute.
 Using animated graphics, each tutorial explains the subject in easy-to-read language.
 You can also listen to the tutorial.
-Note: These tutorials require a special Flash plug-in, version 4 or above.
+Note: These tutorials require a special Flash plug-in.
 If you do not have Flash, you will be prompted to obtain a free download of the software before you start the tutorial.
 These are just a few topics you will find:

 Screening Reminders - Sign up with the American Cancer Society to be reminded of when you should be screened.